old-user-1808559/capstone1808559/Labs/getting-started.md

 Participants should have:

-- Basic understanding of Azure services such as Azure OpenAI, Cosmos DB, and Service Bus.
+- Basic understanding of Azure services such as Azure OpenAI, and models.
-- Familiarity with Dapr and the pub/sub messaging pattern.
 - Experience with deploying applications using Azure Developer CLI (AZD).
-- Knowledge of Logic Apps and workflow automation.
-- Exposure to conversational AI tools like Chainlit or similar frameworks.
+- Exposure to conversational AI tools like Streamlit or similar frameworks.
-- Basic proficiency in working with APIs and cloud-based integrations.

 ## Explanation of Components

-- **Azure AI Foundry**: A cloud-based platform for developing, deploying, and managing AI models.
-It allows users to configure AI projects, deploy Large Language Models (LLMs), and integrate embedding models to enhance AI applications.
-- **Azure Cosmos DB**: A globally distributed, multi-model NoSQL database service designed for high availability, low latency, and scalability.
-- **Azure Service Bus**: A fully managed message broker that enables reliable communication between distributed applications using queues and topics.
+- **Azure OpenAI**: A cloud-based service that provides access to advanced language models, enabling natural language processing, content generation, and conversational AI capabilities.
+It allows you to integrate powerful AI-driven features into your applications securely and at scale.
 - **Azure Container Apps**: A serverless container hosting service that allows you to deploy and scale microservices and containerized applications without managing infrastructure.
-- **Azure Logic Apps**: A cloud-based workflow automation service that enables you to integrate apps, data, and services using prebuilt connectors and triggers.

 ## Getting Started with the lab